 Another use for covers is to block out multiple parrots from seeing one another.
 If you have multiple parrots in your home that don't seem to like one another, you can try using a cover to block their view.

 Doing so will reduce the chance of them screaming out in aggression.

 As they grow more accompanied to each other, you can slowly try to remove the covers.
 If your parrots remain docile and calm, you can hopefully leave the cover off.

 Are you planning on traveling with your parrot in the near future?
-If so, you should consider using a cover over their cage during the transportation.
-As you can expect, riding in a car can be a traumatic experience for a parrot.
+If so, you should consider using a cover over their cage during transportation.
+As you can expect, riding in a car can be a bit of a traumatic experience for a parrot.
 Even a simple ride down the street can make a parrot tense and anxious.

 While there's no way to completely avoid this, you can use a cover to block their view and hopefully calm them down a bit.